Rajabazar, Kolkata

-Located in a prime area, Rajabazar is situated just a stone's throw away from Sealdah Railway Station.
-The locality is surrounded by a plethora of essential civic amenities including hospitals, colleges, schools, shopping complexes, gyms, malls, cinema halls, mosques, and temples.
-Additionally, sanitation facilities are also easily accessible in and around Rajabazar.
-Dr. B.C.
-Roy Children's Hospital is located at a distance of 2–3 km from Rajabazar.
+Rajabazar is a locality of Central-North Kolkata in Kolkata district in the Indian state of West Bengal.

 History Raja Ramlochun Ray Kolkata

-The bazaar was established in about 1842 AD on the land owned by Raja Ramlochun Ray, a petty zamindar, by Muslim merchants, businessmen, butchers and cattle traders from Bihar and Uttar Pradesh, who had immigrated to Calcutta due to the poor economic condition of Muslims in Bihar and Uttar Pradesh following the Sepoy Mutiny.
+The bazaar was established in about 1842 AD on the land owned by Raja Ramlochun Ray, a small land owner, by Muslim merchants, businessmen, butchers and cattle traders from Bihar and Uttar Pradesh, who had immigrated to Calcutta due to the poor economic condition of Muslims in Bihar and Uttar Pradesh, following the Sepoy Mutiny.
 However, Rajabazar area was settled by Urdu-speaking Muslims from 1880 onwards.
 The market-place colony was established around the same time as the Harrison Road (now called MG Road) was being built in Calcutta, connecting Sealdah Station to Howrah Station.